ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 the interaction finish mode as described in the following sections.

-Note that the "finish" method still occurs in many error cases, such as when the RO has denied access.
+Note that in many error cases, such as when the RO has denied access, the "finish" method is still enacted by the AS.
 This pattern allows the client instance to potentially recover from the error state by modifying its request or providing additional information directly to the AS in a continuation request.
 The AS MUST NOT follow the "finish" method in the following circumstances: